diegoldsv/backendDevTestSolution/README.md

 # backendDevTestSolution

-This application expose an endpoint to find similar products from a product Id.
+This application exposes an endpoint to find similar products from a product Id.
 *Solution to the test: [backendDevTest](https://github.com/dalogax/backendDevTest)*